British Rail Class 745

-The British Rail Class 745 FLIRT is a class of electric multiple unit passenger train, built by Stadler as part of the FLIRT family.
-The class was built for Abellio Greater Anglia for use on its inter-city services and the Stansted Express services.
+The British Rail Class 745 is a class of electric multiple unit passenger trains, built by Stadler as part of the FLIRT grouping.
+The class was built for Abellio Greater Anglia for use on its inter-city and Stansted Express services.
 They first entered service on 8 January 2020, after being constructed between 2018 and 2020 in Switzerland.

 History

 In August 2016, Abellio Greater Anglia was awarded the East Anglia franchise with a commitment to replace all of the existing fleet.
-As part of this, an order was placed with Stadler Rail for twenty 12-carriage electric multiple units that would join the FLIRT family.
-These new trains are classified as Class 745s and are divided into two sub-classes: ten 745/0 units and ten 745/1 units.
-Alongside the related Class 755 units, also in the FLIRT family, the units will be maintained at Crown Point TMD.
+An order was placed with Stadler Rail for twenty 12-carriage FLIRT electric multiple units.
+These new trains are divided into two sub-classes: ten 745/0 and ten 745/1 units.
+Alongside the related units, they would be maintained at Crown Point TMD in Norwich.